hemantshelar/iac-entra-id-group-protected-api/readme.md

 export ARM_CLIENT_ID="<service_principal_appid>"
 export ARM_CLIENT_SECRET="<service_principal_password>"

+I have automated above process and we can export these environment variables by executing `source test.sh` script.

 In order to initialize a variable from environment variable, follow the steps.
 [Stack Overflow reference](https://stackoverflow.com/questions/36629367/getting-an-environment-variable-in-terraform-configuration)
 - define a variable in variables.tf file.